 This photographer built a thriving photography business despite heartache.
 Or did his freedom to create come from the very challenges we try to avoid?
+Stick around for some photography inspiration!

 “My experience is that life is hard, and you’re not alone.”